A few words from Laura*

 Laura and Tommy were lovers

-to give her everything
+He wanted to give her everything

 Flowers, presents and most of all, a wedding ring